CydexCode/CydexCode_Mobile_App/README.md

 - **Learning History**: Review your past activities and revisit completed lessons.
 - **Profile Customization**: Update your profile information, including bio, profile picture, and learning goals.

-## Why Choose CydexCode?
-- **Quality Content**: Our courses are designed by industry professionals and educators with years of experience.
-- **Community Support**: Join a global community of learners, collaborate on projects, and grow together.
-- **Flexible Learning**: Learn at your own pace, anytime, anywhere with our mobile-friendly platform.

-  Join CydexCode today and take the next step in your coding journey!

 ### Login System

 ![Untitled design (8)](https://github.com/CydexCode/CydexCode_Mobile_App/assets/112784979/653901d5-29f5-4052-af17-fe6c88649a96)